music dictionary : As - As

 Aspisviper(German f.)
 (European) asp (Vipera aspis), asp viper

-asportare(Italian) take away
+asportare(Italian) to take away

 aspramente(Italian) harshly